malocclusion teeth

 Poor Oral Habits:

 Certain habits like tongue thrusting, teeth grinding, and nail-biting can affect the positioning of the teeth over time.
 These habits put pressure on the teeth, causing them to shift out of alignment and contribute to Malocclusion.
-This Malocclusion lasts for a lifetime unless treated.
+Poor oral hygiene can also lead to lost teeth, which in turn can create gaps and shift the bite, worsening malocclusion.

 Injury:

 Trauma to the jaw and teeth from accidents can cause the teeth to shift from their position.
-This causes Malocclusion and affects bite as well.
+This causes Malocclusion of teeth and affects bite as well.

 Oral Health Issues:

-Tooth decay and gum disease can lead to tooth loss or changes in tooth position, ultimately causing Malocclusion.
+Tooth decay can lead to gum diseases which might result in lost teeth or changes in tooth position.
+This ultimately causes malocclusion.

 Tumors or Cysts:

-In rare cases, tumors or cysts in the mouth or jaw can interfere with the proper alignment of teeth.
+Malocclusion include certain rare cases like tumor or cysts in the mouth or jaw.
+This can interfere with proper alignment of teeth.

 Poor Nutrition: